limulus/tail-follow/README.md

 The optional arguments object takes the same parameters as a Readable stream (`encoding` and `highWaterMark`), plus the following:

   - `tailChunkSize`: Sets the size in bytes of `Buffer` objects created when reading from the file.
 Too small of a value, you will spend too much CPU handling new chunks; too big of a value, and you will waste memory.
 The default is `16384`.
+  - `surviveRotation`: Set to `true` so that if the underlying file is renamed or deleted, data will continue to be read from a new file created at the same `path`.
+Think `tail -F`.
+The default is `false`.

 #### Event `rename`